 There are approximately 430 employees working for the ACO Nordic Group A/S and its affiliates (including ACO Sp. z o.o.).
 While Hvidbjerg, Plastmo and ACO Sp. z o.o. have their own production sites and they both produce and commercialize their goods in the Nordic markets, the rest of the ACO affiliates are limited to marketing and commercialization activities of goods produced by the ACO Group, mostly in sites outside the Nordic Subgroup.
 The ACO affiliates in the Nordic subgroup, commercialize products manufactured mainly on ACO factories based in Germany, Czech Republic, and Poland.
 Exports to other markets are possible but seldom, following the ACO philosophy of letting the local affiliates take care of the local market needs.
-There have not been remarkable changes either on the value chain or the supply chain, compared to former CSR reports applicable.
+The only significant change that we have made in our corporate structure is to close SG Railing AS in Norway, taking over its manufacturing and sales processes from Plastmo A/S in Ringsted.

 The ACO Nordic Group, provides, with the mentioned resources, not only products and services, but focuses on providing integrated solutions for the problems presented by water and the need of its adequate management in different circumstances.
 In most of the cases, our value chain goes through our business partners: the wholesalers, the builders' merchants and the "do-it-yourself" shops or chains of shops.

 Our own consultants will support the projects requiring a higher profile of knowhow, helping on the design of the solution, training on the use and management of the products and following up, from the inception to the building phase, the whole construction project.
 During the construction of the projects where we participate, we may be interfacing with construction companies, installers, engineers, architects or even the sponsoring actors as part of the decision-making process on the project.
-However, it is our policy to prioritize physical and financial flows through the mentioned business partners (re. section 1.5 on risk management).
+However, it is our policy to prioritize physical and financial flows through the mentioned business partners (re. section

+1.5 on risk management).